 Overall, this card offers really excellent value and is truly a bit of a hybrid between a traditional cash back and “monopoly money” travel credit card.

 Warnings time: this card means having to deal with National Bank.
 Despite being a true bank, their physical locations are mostly confined to Quebec and Ontario.
-Their customer service, I have heard, can be rage-inducing.
-I have also been informed their internet and app infrastructure are similarly lacking.
+Their customer service, I have heard, can be a little frustrating to deal with, and I have also been informed that their internet and app infrastructure are similarly lacking.

 On balance, I’d say the risks are heavily outweighed by the rewards, but then again I’m always of the opinion, in this game, to follow the words of Admiral Farragut: “Damn the torpedoes, full speed ahead!”

 - Disponible au Québec?: Oui (reduced welcome bonus of 20,000 MBNA Rewards points)